PabloVD/21cmBounds/README.md

 The file `list_data.txt` includes the bounds to be considered, indicating the name of the data file in the `data` folder, a label with the name of the experiment and the reference of the upper limit, the color and the marker type.

+Scales for most of the upper limits plotted lie within k ~ 0.1 and 0.3 h/Mpc, with few exceptions.
 The considered experiments, bounds and scales k at which the upper limits correspond are the following:

 | File | Reference | arXiv | k [h/Mpc] | Notes |
 |---|---|---|---|---|